anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

     - epochs: Best optimal epoch using Orion hyperparameter optimization framework.

 ### Target audience ###
-AnomalyDetectionApp should be of interest to readers who are involved in outlier detection for time series data.
+Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.

 ## Installation instructions ##

 ### Prerequisites ###
-AnomalyDetectionApp has been developed and tested in Python Version: v3.7 and requires some libraries.
+Anomaly_Ensemble_App has been developed and tested in Python Version: v3.7 and requires some libraries.

 ```python3 -m pip install -r "topath\requirements.txt"```